 - A. Weight of test categories within course grade - 1.
 Tests/examinations comprise 80% of course grades - 2.
 Clinical and course assignments comprise 10% of course grades - 3.
-The score achieved on the standardized content exam will comprise 10% of the course grade. - The minimum passing score is 77%, except for the N311 course.
-The minimum pass score for N311 is 85%.
+The score achieved on the standardized content exam will comprise 10% of the course grade. - 4.
+The minimum passing score is 77%, except 85% for the N311 course.
 A passing score is determined by an average of all exams. - 5.
 No partial credit is awarded for a partial answer on proctored examinations. - B. Clinical Course Medication Calculation Quiz Policy - Medication Calculation quizzes will be given in all clinical courses.
 Testing these competencies is the responsibility of the following courses: N311, N321, N323, N431, N432, N433, N441, N442, N443, N444.
 Faculty will provide students with practice material prior to taking the first competency math test. - 2.
 The first quiz will be given within the first or second week of the course. - 3.
-Each guiz should be a minimum of 10 questions. - The three medication calculation quizzes are weighted as pass/fail only in the clinical weighted section of the gradebook. - 5.
+Each quiz should be a minimum of 10 questions. - 4.
+The three medication calculation quizzes are weighted as pass/fail only in the weighted clinical section of the grade book. - 5.
 The student will receive three attempts to achieve the required passing score. - Students must utilize the calculator embedded in ATI.
 Basic function calculators may be provided for students during testing at the discretion of the instructor.
-No scientific calculators or phones will be allowed. - 7.
-Students are required to complete remediation between quizzes under the guidance of a faculty member.
+No scientific calculators or phones will be allowed. - Students who do not meet the passing requirement will receive an AIP with recommended remediation between quizzes under the guidance of a faculty member. - 8.
+Students will not pass medications in the clinical area until they have passed the quiz.

-- 8. Students will not pass medications in the clinical area until they have passed the quiz. - 9.
-Students will also receive an unsatisfactory related to medications on the clinical evaluation tool until the student passes the quiz. - 10.
-Semester 1, Semester 2, and Semester 3 (N311, N321, N323, N431, N432, N433): - a) The minimum passing score is 90%. - b) If 90% is not achieved on the 3rd attempt, clinical course failure will occur. - 11.
+- 9. Students will also receive an unsatisfactory related to medications on the clinical evaluation tool until the student passes the quiz. - 10.
+Semester 1, Semester 2, and Semester 3 (N311, N321, N323, N431, N432, N433): a) The minimum passing score is 90%. b) If 90% is not achieved on the 3rd attempt, clinical course failure will occur. - 11.
 Semester 4 clinical courses (N441, N442, N443, N444): - a) The minimum passing score is 100%. - b) If 100% is not achieved on the 3rd attempt, clinical course failure will occur.